How to Use a Needs Assessment for Sales Success

 A needs assessment should also play to your strengths and offers.

-To conduct a needs assessment efficiently and facilitate collaborative analysis, utilizing an online assessment platform like Evalinator is often recommended.
+To conduct a needs assessment efficiently and facilitate collaborative analysis, we first have to create it!

 The first meeting with a prospect is commonly known as the initial discovery session.
 During this session, a needs assessment can be used interactively and is very powerful.